oroinc/documentation/crm/user_guide_sales_tools/customer_management/common_features_channels.rst

 Define What Details Are Collected From the Channel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The information collected from a channel is represented by the entities assigned to the channel and their related entities.
 Please, read the :ref:`Data Management Basics guide <user-guide-data-management-basics>` to learn more about entities.

 In order to assign an entity to a channel and collect the data from the channel, go to the **Entities** section.

 .. image:: /user_guide/img/channel_guide/channels_entities.png
+   :alt: The entities section

 One of the entities defined for any channel must be a :term:`customer identity <Customer Identity>`.
 It is added to the entity list automatically, subject to the chosen channel type: